GLOBAL HAWK INCIDENT Russia Interfered With the Operation of a US Surveillance Drone in Estonian Airspace

 “The spy drone tirelessly looped along the Russian Federation's border from the Leningrad region to Pskov.
 Then, it suddenly signaled that it had lost contact with the operator and maneuvered chaotically for a while,” Russian media reported, without specifying when the incident occurred.

-According to Russian media, the drone in question was a U.S. Air Force RQ-4B Global Hawk.
+The drone in question was a U.S. Air Force RQ-4B Global Hawk.

 “The device’s actions regained purpose, it returned to base, and landed in normal mode.
 Preliminary information suggests that the strange behavior of the Global Hawk was caused by the effects of Russian electronic warfare systems,” the report stated.